Revisiting proton-proton fusion in chiral effective field theory: Introduction

 Over the past few decades, a number of studies have also been performed in pionless EFT, which uses nucleons as the only dynamical degrees of freedom~\cite{Kong:2000px,Butler:2001jj,Ando:2008va,Chen:2012hm,De-Leon:2022omx,Acharya:2019zil}.
-At energies relevant for astrophysics, the process lies well within the domain of convergence of pionless EFT; however, the uncertainty is currently larger than in chiral EFT due to limitations of experiments and Lattice QCD to sufficiently constrain the LEC $L_{1,A}$ that parametrizes the short-distance two-body axial current~\cite{Acharya:2019fij,Davoudi:2021noh}.
+At energies relevant for astrophysics, the process lies well within the domain of convergence of pionless EFT.
+In this approach, the $pp$ fusion rate can be calculated with a small number of parameters.
+The uncertainties have traditionally been dominated by the limitation of experiments and Lattice QCD to sufficiently constrain the LEC $L_{1,A}$ that parametrizes the short-distance two-body axial current~\cite{Acharya:2019fij,Davoudi:2021noh}.
+By performing next-to-leading-order calculations of relevant three-body observables, a recent pionless EFT work~\cite{De-Leon:2022omx} has quoted the value $S(0)=(4.14\pm0.01\pm0.005\pm0.06)\times10^{-23})~\mathrm{MeV~fm}^2$, where the three uncertainties arise, respectively, from the experimental errors on the nucleon axial coupling and the tritium $\beta$ decay rate, and the theory uncertainty of pionless EFT.

 The goal of this work is to present a state-of-the-art calculation of the $pp$ fusion cross section in chiral EFT.
 In addition to correcting~\cite{PhysRevLett.121.049901} the erroneous treatment of the relationship between the three-nucleon force parameter $c_D$ and the two-nucleon axial current parameter $\hat d_R$, we also improve and expand upon the work of Ref.~\cite{Acharya:2016kfl} by using recently developed chiral EFT interactions~\cite{Reinert:2017usi,Wesolowski:2021cni}, and by accounting for uncertainty sources not previously considered in Ref.~\cite{Acharya:2016kfl}.
 We also review and update the work of Ref.~\cite{Marcucci:2013tda} by taking particular care of the convergence~\cite{Acharya:2016rek} in the expansion basis used to calculate the nuclear wave functions, as well as the range of the integration in the axial current matrix element, by also correcting the $c_D$-$\hat d_R$ relation, and by using the most recent values for the fundamental constants, which leads to a reassessment of the Gamow-Teller matrix element of tritium $\beta$-decay.
 The same nuclear interaction of Ref.~\cite{Marcucci:2013tda} is implemented, limiting the present study to the case of cutoff $\Lambda=500$ MeV.
 This calculation also allows us to perform a benchmark study between the approaches used in Ref.~\cite{Acharya:2016kfl} and the one of Ref.~\cite{Marcucci:2013tda}.
 The two approaches will be labelled LS and VM, respectively, since the former used the Lippmann-Schwinger equation to solve the two-body problem, while the latter used a variational method~\cite{PhysRevLett.108.052502} as discussed below.